“Data” is the fuel for modern marketing. But what if that data can’t be trusted?

 Why this happens:

-- Multiple GTM containers on the same site: Marketing could have added one container, and the dev team added another during a redesign.
+- Multiple GTM containers on the same site: Marketing may have added one container, and the development team quietly introduced another during a redesign.
+It’s rarely intentional, and it often goes unnoticed for months.
 If both are firing the same tags, you’ll get overlapping events.
 It is especially bad with conversions, because you'll think you're doing better than you are.

 These overfires don’t just bloat numbers; they throw off your funnel analysis, inflate your ROAs, and make it harder to debug when custom events don't show up properly in GA4 elsewhere.